mui/mui-x/docs/data/date-pickers/accessibility/accessibility.md

 The [Date Picker](/x/react-date-pickers/date-picker/) combines the functionalities of the Date Field and Date Calendar components.

-Depending on which component is in focus, the Picker will provide the corresponding keyboard support, either from [DateField](/x/react-date-pickers/accessibility/#fields) or [DateCalendar](/x/react-date-pickers/accessibility/#date-calendar) and any changes made to the value will be consistently reflected across both components.
+Depending on which component is in focus, the Picker will provide the corresponding keyboard support, either from [DateField](/x/react-date-pickers/accessibility/#fields) or [DateCalendar](/x/react-date-pickers/accessibility/#date-calendar).

 ### Date Range Calendar

-The Date Range Calendar implements a similar keyboard support as the day view of the [DateCalendar](/x/react-date-pickers/accessibility/#date-calendar) component, with a difference on the navigation among the previous and next months that must be achieved using the auxiliar arrows.
+The [Date Range Calendar](/x/react-date-pickers/date-range-calendar/) implements a similar keyboard support as the day view of the [DateCalendar](/x/react-date-pickers/accessibility/#date-calendar) component, with a difference on the navigation among the previous and next months that must be achieved using the arrows in the calendar header.

 |                                                                                                                                          Keys | Description                               |
 | --------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------- |